Shuaishuail-mun/OnlineTrading/README.md

-# OnlineTrading
+# Online Trading Platform
-A website for second-hand goods trading
+This is a website written in Javascript and the Java framework [Spring MVC](https://spring.io/).
+This website provides a platform for second-hand goods trading. registered users can post, sell and buy goods through this platform.
+The buyer can also communicate with the seller before purchasing and comment on the item after getting it.